 By consensus, the Board agreed that one roll call vote would be taken and considered the vote on agenda item nos.
-31 through 35 inclusive as listed below.
+31 through 35 inclusive.
 The recommendations were individually discussed but acted upon at one time.

 Approve Preliminary Operating Budget for Fiscal Year 2020